-This week Europa returns with a new season of foreign films, intended to reveal 'the other half of the evidence.' and the programme will consist each week of a variety of film material focused on one topical subject.
-It won' have been pre-packaged - but it will be in English.
+This week Europa returns with a new season of foreign films, intended to reveal 'the other half of the evidence,' and the programme will consist each week of a variety of film material focused on one topical subject.
+It won't have been pre-packaged - but it will be in English.

 See page 32

-President Kaunda of Zambia who believes that if Christ came today he would carry a gun talking to
+His Excellency President Kaunda of Zambia who believes that if Christ came today he would carry a gun, talking to James Mossman.